ENVIRONMENT

 Calculating GHG Emissions Volume for 31 KOKUYO Group Companies

-We are expanding inclusion in the calculation of emissions volume through our business activities as necessary for reducing emissions in our supply chain.
+We are expanding inclusion in the calculation of GHG emissions volume through our business activities as necessary for reducing emissions in our supply chain.

-Please see the Sustainability Databank on our website for emissions volumes
+Please see the Sustainability Databank on our website for emissions volumes.

 GHG Emissions Reduction